 Every plan for my brother and his wife’s “some day” became today.
 For some, even today is lost.

 My husband and I may have many more years together, though certainly the majority are behind us.
 I treasure the years gone by, but intend to value the ones to come more than I have.
-Our today is all we have.
-We want to make the most of it.
+Our today is all we have and we want to make the most of it.

 We’re still learning how that works.
-Most addicts don’t become aware of their problem till they’re already deep in it.
+Most addicts aren’t aware of their problem till they’re already chin deep in it.
 Busyness isn’t much different.
 At the end of the day you’re tired, and it isn’t always a good tired.
 Some days it’s more used up or wiped out – without spending one moment enjoying the gifts God provides.

 Jesus as Lord of all, not some

 What about our years with Christ?
 When does He rise to His place of preeminence?
 When will He receive the leisure of our early morning and late at night?

 When will you make time to even consider those questions?